Twinkle 03 follow-through

 Risk should not become rent.

-P4A can explore community self-insurance where lawful: discretionary mutual funds, co-operative reserves, transparent risk pools, prevention grants and reinsurance for the risks too large for any local group to carry alone.
+P4A can explore community risk and mutual-care models where lawful: discretionary mutual funds, co-operative reserves, transparent risk pools, prevention grants and reinsurance for the risks too large for any local group to carry alone.

 L2 wealth funds